Lab41/Magnolia/src/iterate/README.md

 }
 ```

-The `data_file` is the HDF5 file that contains the actual data to be
-partitioned.
-`metadata_file` is the location of the CSV file containing the metadata used for
+The `metadata_file` is the location of the CSV file containing the metadata used
-partitioning the data.
+for partitioning the data.
 The `output_directory` will contain the results of the partitioning in the form
 of sub-directories and CSV files each of which contain a list of HDF5 `Dataset`s
 that belong to that group.